camptocamp/puppet-openerp/README.rst

   …

 This structure is deployed by a buildout_ receipt (not opensourced for now).
 It installs the wanted OpenERP_ version through bazaar.
-The init-script_ simply execute the startup scripts present in the *autorun* directory.
-Scripts in *autorun* directory are symlink to *init.d* content.
+The init-script_ simply execute the startup scripts present in the *auto-run* directory.
+Scripts in *auto-run* directory are symlink to *init.d* content.
 This allow to activate or not instances at server startup.

 -------------------
 Install with Puppet